Little Maracanazo

 Little Maracanazo was a football match played between Fluminense FC of Brazil and Deportivo Italia of Venezuela in the group stage of the 1971 Copa Libertadores.
-Fluminense, managed by Lobo Zagalo who had just won the 1970 World Cup, were defeated 1–0.
+Fluminense, managed by Mário Zagallo who had just won the 1970 World Cup, were defeated 1–0.

 History

 Deportivo Italia was Venezuela's Champion of the 1971 season.
 The Italo-Venezuelan team traveled to the Maracanã Stadium and took home a 1:0 victory against the Fluminense FC.
 The goal was scored by central defender Tenorio.
-The Fluminense of famous Lobo Zagalo, Champion of Brazil, was defeated that year for the first time in its own Maracanã.
+The Fluminense of famous Lobo Zagallo, Champion of Brazil, was defeated that year for the first time in its own Maracanã.

 The Caracas daily El Universal wrote that: